RIKEN-RCCS/lens3/doc/user-guide.md

 ## Changes from v1.1 to v1.2

 * Host-style naming of buckets is dropped.
-* Some rich features are dropped.
+* Accesses are forwarded by a bucket name.
+Accesses were forwarded by a access key in v1.1.
+This change prohibits bucket operations.
 * Bucket name space become shared by all users.
 Bucket names must be distinct.
+* Rich features are dropped.
 * Some locking in accessing Redis are omitted.
 Operations by the administrator tool might be sloppy.
 * A MC command is directly invoked at Api host to change a setting of a MinIO instance.
-A MC command was only invoked at Mux (by way of Manager) in v1.1.
+A MC command was only invoked at Mux in v1.1.